bhall2001/flyballmanager-www/docs/introduction.md

 # Welcome to Flyball Manager!

-NOTE: This documentation is for the new version of Flyball Manager being released in September 2021.

-Thank you for your interest in Flyball Manager part of the On Deck Manger suite of products.
+Thank you for your interest in Flyball Manager part of the [ondeckmanager.com](https://www.ondeckmanager.com) suite of products.
 My goal with this project is to bring a robust, modern scoring application to the sport we love.
 Flyball Manager is an evolving project.
 I have a lot of great ideas for the software.
 Your feedback is VERY welcomed.

 \- Bob